 A number of natural herbs and herbal extracts can induce apoptosis in cancer cells in the laboratory.
-Whether these same effects would occur in a clinical setting in humans with cancer is still being determined.
+Whether these same effects would occur in a clinical setting in humans who are afflicted with cancer is still being determined.
 Some of the herbs that induce apoptosis include:

 Curcumin which is an extract from turmeric can cause apoptosis.

 Curcumin induces apoptosis through the mitochondria-mediated apoptotic pathway in HT-29 cells.